New Practice in Art and Technology - Find out what's on, who we are, our studio, research + study programme. Don't miss: journal & loops event series.

 On Commons, Community Archives & Institutional Practice

-With Sara Morais dos Santos Bruss (HKW), Clemens Neudecker (Staatsbibliothek), Lina Martin-Chan (Trust Support)
+with Sara Morais dos Santos Bruss (HKW), Clemens Neudecker (Staatsbibliothek), Lina Martin-Chan (Trust Support) — moderated by Anna Kraher

 Reclaiming Data is a collaboration by DOCKdigital, New Practice / Design & Computation, and Körber-Stiftungs’ eCommemoration programme, supported by Technologiestiftung Berlin as part of kulturBdigital and by Burg Hülshoff – Center for Literature, curated by Jonny-Bix Bongers.